Welcome to the Alumni page!

 Recent MIT alumni who have graduated in the past two years have access to career advising appointments, workshops and events, on-campus recruiting, and to the job listings MIT Handshake system.
 Handshake postings are targeted toward current MIT students, postdocs, and recent alumni.

 For all alumni, the MIT Alumni Association provides career support by offering tools, programs, and tailored content on trending career topics and industries.
 Alumni seeking jobs can use the MIT Alumni Job Board.
-MIT alumni more than two years after degree completion also have access to CAPD workshops, On Campus Recruiting, and Handshake job listings.
+MIT alumni more than two years after degree completion also have access to CAPD workshops, on-campus recruiting, and Handshake job listings.

 Distinguished Fellowships